solodov/koshi/README.md

 - **`ai_description_role`**: Project-specific AI role that overrides the global default
 - **`reviewers`**: Array of GitHub usernames to suggest as default reviewers for pull requests

+### What is an AI Role?

+An AI role is a configuration for `aichat` that defines the persona and behavior of the AI assistant when generating commit messages.
+Roles tell the AI:
+- How to format commit messages (e.g., title length, body formatting)
+- What tone and perspective to use (e.g., "engineer sending code for review")
+- What information to include or exclude
+- Special rules or patterns to follow

+Roles are defined in your `aichat` configuration.
+See the [aichat Role Guide](https://github.com/sigoden/aichat/wiki/Role-Guide) for instructions on how to configure roles.

+The [`role.md`](role.md) file in this repository shows an example of a well-structured role definition that:
+- Formats commits with a 50-character title line
+- Includes ticket references when provided
+- Marks work-in-progress with "WIP:" prefix
+- Keeps descriptions proportional to code changes

 ### AI Role Resolution

 When determining which AI role to use, Koshi follows this precedence: